-Abstract.
-Live coding is "the activity of writing (parts of) a program while it runs" [20].
-One significant application of live coding is in algorithmic music, where the performer modifies the code generating the music in a live context.
-Utopia is a software tool for collaborative live coding performances, allowing several performers (each with their own laptop producing its own sound) to communicate and share code during a performance.
-We propose an AI bot, Autopia, which can participate in such performances, communicating with human performers through Utopia.
+Live coding is "the activity of writing (parts of) a program while it runs" (Ward et al., 2004).
+One significant application of live coding is in algorithmic music, where the performer modifies the code generating the music in a live context. $Utopia^1$ is a software tool for collaborative live coding performances, allowing several performers (each with their own laptop producing its own sound) to communicate and share code during a performance.
+We have made an AI bot, Autopia, which can participate in such performances, communicating with human performers through Utopia.
 This form of human-AI collaboration allows us to explore the implications of computational creativity from the perspective of live coding.